Log in

 - Needing a new furnace.

-Here's a little hack I learned that works well.
+Here's a little hack I've come across that works well:

-Schedule 2 different companies to give you a quote the same day.
+1. Schedule 2 different companies to give you a quote on the job you need done the same day.

-Schedule them to come to you house at the same time (if possible).
+2. Schedule them to come to your home at the exact same time (if possible).

 7. The Planning